korakoss/minicompiler/NOTES.md

 ## Quality of life
-- or even just print tokenization and AST human-readably
+- print tokenization and AST human-readably
 	- we can make a simple recursive function to display it with indents?

-## Cleaning up before the storm
-(see todo comments in code)
-(also just generally do a new pass over the whole code, I wrote it with worse Rust knowledge)
-- (maybe) rename some stuff
-    - various enum variants
-    - and BinaryOperationType
-        - maybe Expression::BinaryOperation and BinaryOperator

 ## Functions